 For the 5 HCP player, a bogey strategy would be almost always a winning option with 98% of chance to get it, while keeping almost 60% of chance to get a par!

 We can conclude that attacking the flag on the last day of the Augusta Masters is absolutely not the right strategy.
 This strategy did cost Francesco Molinari the 1st place in the 2019 edition against Tigers Woods!
 The Italian decided to take the offensive line by attacking the flag.
 Of course, in case of success, it would have allowed him to pass the Amen Corner. this would have probably – or potentially! – brought him to victory.
 However, this risky bet cost him a lot.
 The difficulty of the shot combined with the pressure of the last round brought his ball to the water.
 He finally scored a double bogey!

 Photo by John Angelillo/UPI

-His direct challenger, Tiger Woods, followed the conservative strategy and aimed for the middle of the green that gave him an easy par.
-It was THE hole that cost Molinari the tournament (Molinari doubled again later on the 15th), letting the American take his 15th major victory.
+His direct challenger, Tiger Woods, followed the conservative strategy and aimed for the middle of the green.
+That option gave him an easy par.
+It was THE hole that cost Molinari the tournament.
+Molinari doubled again later on the 15th, letting the American take his 15th major victory.